Illinois Central Missouri River Bridge: Closure

 The bridge was taken out of service in 1980.
 Today the Iowa half is permanently wenched open to allow river traffic to cruise through without interruption.
 All railroad traffic through the Council Bluffs/Omaha area now crosses via the Union Pacific Missouri River Bridge.
 A feasibility study conducted in the 1990s determined the need to keep the track and bridge in place in case of a problem with the Union Pacific Missouri River Bridge.

-Design

-The current bridge features a drawspan of 521 feet with a fixed span of 560 feet carrying a double track railway between the trusses.
+IC was later by the Canadian National Railway in 1998, which currently owns the bridge.